centre-for-humanities-computing/validator/README.md

 - `nil()`

 ## RuleSet Overview
-- TODO lav denne
+- `addRule(path, rule):RuleSet` - add a rule for the given to the `RuleSet` in the form of a function which will be called when rule is tested
+- `isValid(object, [path]):boolean` - test if the object is valid.
+The path or paths to test can be optional passed in as the second argument
+- `isValidValue(value, [path]):boolean` - test if the given value is valid.
+The path or paths to test can be optional passed in as the second argument
+- `validate(object, [[path, [isObject]]):ValidationResult` - validate the object which depending on the mode of the `RuleSet` will produce a `ValidationResult` with errors or throw an `ValidationError`if the object is not valid
+- `validateValue(value, [path]):ValidationResult` - validate the value which depending on the mode of the `RuleSet` will produce a `ValidationResult` with errors or throw an `ValidationError`if the object is not valid

 ## ValidationResult Overview
 NOTE: If a test for at path do not provide an error message  use `isValid()` and `isPathValid()` to test if the path is valid or not.

-- `getError(path):string` - get the first error for the given path.
+- `getError(path):string` - get the first error for the given path
 - `getErrors(path):string[]` - get all errors for the given path
 - `getAllErrors():string[]` - get all errors
 - `isValid():boolean` - `true` of there is no errors otherwise `false`
-- `isPAthValid(path):boolean` - is the given path valid
+- `isPAthValid(path):boolean` - `true` if the given path is valid otherwise `false`
 - `reset()` - resets the validation result. (not relevant in the context of a RuleSet as this always creates a new instance for every test)